 In conclusion, we can state that active longevity of old age people is stimulated by many factors.
-The individual growth as a sociable, active and creative personality can be considered as the essential pre-condition for the life quality of older people.
-Education is of a primary importance in this process because it can enable the conscious self-regulation of the lifestyle and life activity of older adults.
+The individual growth as a sociable, active and creative personality can be considered as the essential pre-condition for the life quality of elderly people.
+And education is of a primary importance in this process because it can enable the conscious self-regulation of the lifestyle and life activity of old age people.

-In both developed and developing countries, older people are not of great value in the modern society.
-In other words, people are suffering from depreciation and isolation.
-This fact reflects some negative stereotypes of older adults among the people of young generation.
-However, for the last 15-20 years some significant changes have taken place in most developed countries, which have principally influenced the system of social welfare of older adults, state social policy, and changing of the deep-seated attitude to old-agers.
+In both developed and developing countries elderly people are not of great value in the modern society.
+In other words, people of the old age are suffering from depreciation and isolation.
+This fact reflects some negative stereotypes of elderly people among the people of young generation.
+But for the last 15-20 years some significant changes have taken place in most developed countries, which have principally influenced the system of social welfare of old age people, state social policy, and changing of the deep-seated attitude to old-agers.

-Thus, most of the people of the old age consider education as an opportunity for growth and adaptation in society, communication and social activity.
+As it is seen from the results, most of the people of the old age consider education as an opportunity for growth and adaptation in society, communication and social activity.
 Since older people adaptation is realized harder under present-day conditions of social-economic and technical development, we can consider education as a successful adopting and developing mechanism, which is mutually advantageous and helpful for both the individuals and the society.
 It helps the old age generation of people to save themselves from social isolation and turn themselves for socially active and creative members of society.